Micronesian megapode

-The Micronesian megapode or Micronesian scrubfowl (Megapodius laperouse) is an endangered megapode which inhabits islands of the Western Pacific Ocean.
+The Micronesian megapode or Micronesian scrubfowl (Megapodius laperouse) is a megapode which inhabits islands of the Western Pacific Ocean.

 Description

 The Micronesian megapode is a stocky medium-sized bird that is mostly dark brownish-black in appearance.
 Its head is paler than its body, and it has a pale grey crest, a yellow bill, and large dull-yellow legs and feet.